 NOMC & AF recognized by the National Association for Rural Mental Health for 20+ years of service

-We are thrilled to announce that the New Orleans Musicians’ Clinic & Assistance Foundation (NOMC & AF) will be honored with the National Association for Rural Mental Health (NARMH)‘s Peter G. Beeson Rural Arts Award for our 20+ years of service in the New Orleans community and our YOU GOT THIS (YGT) mental health outreach program, as a remarkable example of of breaking down barriers to access to quality care and mental health care.
+We are thrilled to announce that the New Orleans Musicians’ Clinic & Assistance Foundation (NOMC & AF) has been honored with the National Association for Rural Mental Health (NARMH)‘s Peter G. Beeson Rural Arts Award for our 20+ years of service in the New Orleans community and our YOU GOT THIS (YGT) mental health outreach program, as a remarkable example of of breaking down barriers to access to quality care and mental health care.

 For more info please contact: email@example.com